fedeghigo/Credit-Risk.Machine-learning-application./README.md

 This is my case studies for my thesis in Banking and Finance about credit scoring.

-This work aim to, on one side, the backend code develop on Python Notebook (code_credit_scoring_np.ipynb), for reason of readability, to find the best Hyperparameter in order to achieve the best forecast for the credit scoring with algorithm we analize during the thesis, in particular:
+This work aim to, on one side, the backend code develop on Python Notebook (code_streamlit_np.ipynb), for reason of readability, to find the best Hyperparameter in order to achieve the best forecast for the credit scoring with algorithm we analize during the thesis, in particular:

 -Logistic regression and Penalized logistic regression (ridge and lasso) -Lda